Out of the Shadows: How information provision by broadcasters can support people affected by abuse and violence

 In 2020, a project was commissioned by campaigning organisations to develop a code of ethics and guidelines for television companies to ensure supportive information was provided after all programmes which feature forms of abuse or/and violence, regardless of whether they were shown live, downloaded or streamed.
 For this project, I co-researched the relevant information needed to support and draft the guidelines.
-The role consisted of consulting with key stakeholders and assisting in revising the guidelines with the team.
-As well as write up relevant case studies of good approaches to the use of information/screen cards and the display of information before or after the television program.
+The role consisted of consulting with key stakeholders and revising the guidelines with the team.
+As well as write up relevant case studies of good approaches to using information/screen cards and displaying information before or after the television program.

 The guidelines are available below for download: